sebasvila/fif/content/en/posts/schaublin13-refurbish-5/index.md

 # Scraping practice and basic tools

-First action was to gather some needed tools and learn to get flat surfaces by scraping.
+First action was to gather some new tools and learn to get flat surfaces by scraping.
 Tools are essential to further investigate were the real problem is in the ram ways.
 Scraping is essential to get some of the tools at a reasonable price and to refurbish the ways after the